“Are you sure you want to do this?”

 After that, Quinn did stop thinking.
-Kai’s hand sliding upwards, blunt nails scratching against his scalp as he tugged slightly at Quinn’s too long hair.
-It felt good; really good.
+Kai’s hand slid upwards, blunt nails scratching against his scalp as he tugged slightly at Quinn’s too long hair.
+It felt good, really good.
 He kept his eyes closed, concentrating on the way it felt, on the way Kai smelled like that soap with the baby on the front and how warm his skin felt.
-He could hear his own ragged breath and would have been embarrassed if Kai wasn’t practically panting too.
+He could hear his own ragged breath and would have been embarrassed if Kai wasn’t practically panting, too.

 Without his brain’s permission, his tongue pressed against Kai’s bottom lip, testing the feeling.
 Kai made a sort of startled, happy sound that went straight through Quinn.
 Kai’s lips parted beneath his, relenting easily, letting Quinn control everything.

 No wonder people liked kissing.
 It was pretty amazing.
 He swallowed hard, suddenly not sure what to do with his other hand.
 He lifted it, only to press it back down into Kai’s beat up Star Wars comforter.
 Did people just kiss?
 Like, what came after?
 Did he want what came after?
 The thought made his stomach sour a little.
 He didn’t know what he wanted or what he was supposed to do next.